bdietz/dlf-checklist/PITCHME.md

 Note: We started by referencing various research lifecycle models.
 There are lot to choose from, some are extremely complicated and would not map to a checklist, and we wanted to make this a simple tool for researchers to use.
 ---
 @title[Research Lifecycle]
-### Data Lifecycle
+### Data Lifecycle as Map for Data Management
-> Using the data lifecycle as an outline for data management ... is not only helpful for thinking conceptually about data management but also for managing data during a project – you principally have to worry about the data management practices for whatever part of the lifecycle you are currently in.
+> ...you principally have to worry about the data management practices for whatever part of the lifecycle you are currently in.

 - Kristin Briney, [Data Management for Researchers](http://dataabinitio.com/?page_id=672)
 Note: https://catalog.lib.ncsu.edu/record/NCSU3913377 We ultimately found Kristin Briney's Data Management for Researchers to be the most useful model.